lumequa-org/lumequa-core/docs/vision.md

 ## Our Promise
 We commit to building this together, with compassion, transparency, and an unwavering belief in the power of love and unity.

-Stay tuned for more as we build this step by step.
+Stay tuned as we build this step by step.